zomfg/Lightpack/Software/res/moodlamps/README.md

 }
 ```

+To see your changes use the reload button or relaunch the app.

-**Warnig:** if you want to _alter_ Prismatik's own scripts, make sure to make a copy of them and start from there so your lamps won't be overwritten with an update.
+**Warnig:** scripts bundled with Prismatik are overwritten on launch, if you want to customize Prismatik's scripts, make sure to make a copy of them and modify those.

 **Logging and console**